NINGANNA-45/STOCK-MARKET-DASHBOARD/README.md

 Custom CSS
 Charts.js

 The Stock Market Dashboard demonstrates the practical implementation of frontend development concepts.
-It highlights the ability to build interactive, data-driven web applications and showcases skills relevant to modern web development roles.
+It highlights the ability to build interactive, data-driven web applications and showcases skills relevant to modern web development roles......